On connectedness of non-klt loci of singularities of pairs: Non-klt loci for mirror symmetry

-\begin{itemize} \item[$(*)$] $(X,B+M)$ is $\Q$-factorial generalised dlt and any prime exceptional divisor of $X\to Y$ containing a generalised non-klt centre of $(X,B+M)$ is a component of $\rddown{B}$. \end{itemize}

 Run an MMP on $K_X+B+M$ over $Y$ with scaling of some ample divisor.
-We reach a model $V$ on which the pushdown $K_V+B_V+M_V$ is numerically a limit of movable$/Y$ $\R$-divisors.
-Note that property $(*)$ is preserved because if $E$ is the sum of the exceptional divisors of $X\to Y$ which are not components of $\rddown{B}$ and $t$ is a sufficiently small number, then $(X,B+tE+M)$ is generalised dlt and $X\bir V$ is also an MMP on $K_X+B+tE+M$.
+We reach a model $V$ on which the pushdown $K_V+B_V+M_V$ is numerically a limit of movable$/Y$ $\R$-divisors (see \ref{ss-MMP} or [\ref{B-mmodel-II}, Step 2 in the proof of Theorem 1.5] for relevant details).
 Replacing $X$ with $V$ we can assume that $K_X+B+M$ is numerically a limit of movable$/Y$ $\R$-divisors.

 Since $K_Y+B_Y+M_Y$ is $\R$-Cartier, we can write